 You need to use email marketing, but I knew you’d be lost in the weeds with how to do it.

 So I put together these 12 effective strategies for eCommerce stores to build that list.
-And no more digging through reams of list building strategies for blogs and trying to adapt them for eCommerce.
+No more digging through reams of list building strategies for blogs and trying to adapt them for eCommerce.
 These strategies are specific and exclusive only to your eCommerce business.

 Despite being a professional marketer, I’ve fallen for it.

 It’s one of the most innovative and fun methods of collecting emails I’ve seen yet, so I don’t even mind that I’ve fallen for it.
 Here’s how it went down.

 I was online shopping, searching for the perfect pair of shorts.
 Just as I was going down the rabbit hole, I found it.
 Modcloth’s Be the Buyer section:

 The section where you get to vote for the items you want to see the store carry.
 And of course, you leave your email address to see the results -- not to mention purchase the items you voted for once they’re in stock.

 This works for a few reasons: